gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 As described in {{I-D.ietf-core-oscore-groupcomm}}, OSCORE may be used also to protect CoAP group communication over IP multicast {{RFC7390}}.
 This relies on a Group Manager entity, which is responsible for managing an OSCORE group, where members exchange CoAP messages secured with OSCORE.
 In particular, the Group Manager coordinates the join process of new group members and can be responsible for multiple groups.

 This specification builds on the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}} and defines how a client joins an OSCORE group through a resource server acting as Group Manager.
 The client acting as joining node relies on an Access Token, which is bound to a proof-of-possession key and authorizes the access to a specific join resource at the Group Manager.
-Messages exchanged among the participants follow the formats defined in {{I-D.palombini-ace-key-groupcomm}} for distributing keying material in group communication scenarios.
+Messages exchanged among the participants follow the formats defined in {{I-D.palombini-ace-key-groupcomm}} for provisioning keying material in group communication scenarios.

 In order to achieve communication security, proof-of-possession and server authentication, the client and the Group Manager leverage protocol-specific profiles of ACE.
-These include {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}, as well as possible forthcoming profiles that comply with the requirements in Appendix C.3 of {{I-D.ietf-ace-oauth-authz}}.
+These include {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}, as well as possible forthcoming profiles that comply with the requirements in Appendix C of {{I-D.ietf-ace-oauth-authz}}.

 ## Terminology {#ssec-terminology}